 DNS Server: DNS service running, performance counters, queues, etc.

-This gives us a great view into how each of these Hosts are doing.
+This gives us a great view into how each of these Hosts is doing.
 What we want now is to look at it holistically; as a website rather than a series of objects.
 To do this, monitoring software vendors and application performance monitoring (APM) vendors have created “business service monitoring” (BSM).

 The purpose of these business services is to allow you a view into the performance of your business applications ‘as a whole’ rather than having to look at all the individual Hosts and work it out for yourself.
-This capability is what differentiates a basic monitoring tool from an enterprise class one, such as Opsview Monitor.
-This ability to measure, interpret and manage services and “top down views” delivers much greater value to the sysadmin.
+This capability is what differentiates a basic monitoring tool from an enterprise-class one, such as Opsview Monitor.
+This ability to measure, interpret and manage services and “top-down views” delivers much greater value to the sysadmin.
 An example of a BSM view is shown below.

 In Opsview Monitor, we have two features which help you with this; Business Service Monitoring (BSM) and Hashtags.